 Riege: Deer Camp 2012Published 8:10pm Wednesday, October 31, 2012

 “Deer hunting season is a special time in Minnesota bringing together friends and families to share in a special and long-held tradition.
 This popular sport is part of the fabric of our states culture.
 Half a million Minnesotans will be sharing this tradition throughout the state this Nov.
-3. To honor the great deer hunting tradition, educate our youth and promote ethical hunting practices, Governor Mark Dayton and the Minnesota Deer Hunters Association, in partnership with the Minnesota Department of Natural Resources, Explore Minnesota Tourism and the Winona community is proud to announce the 2012 10th Annual Minnesota Governor’s Deer Hunting Opener celebration.” — Welcoming comments from Minnesota Governor’s Deer Hunting Opener website.over-all
+3. To honor the great deer hunting tradition, educate our youth and promote ethical hunting practices, Governor Mark Dayton and the Minnesota Deer Hunters Association, in partnership with the Minnesota Department of Natural Resources, Explore Minnesota Tourism and the Winona community is proud to announce the 2012 10th Annual Minnesota Governor’s Deer Hunting Opener celebration.” — Welcoming comments from Minnesota Governor’s Deer Hunting Opener website.

 The opening of firearm season in most Midwestern states corresponds to the mating cycle of the whitetail deer.
 This mating period is commonly referred to as the rut.
 At this time of year the bucks are the most active.
 They do a lot of traveling in search of the receptive does.